SamusChief/myth-caster-api/README.md

 ### Running a local server

 1. Make sure you run the database and other containers: `docker-compose up -d`
+2. rune `set -a && source mythcaster.env` to set the environment variables from the file made during setup
-2. Run the server: `python manage.py runserver`
+3. Run the server: `python manage.py runserver`
-3. Start coding!
+4. Start coding!